temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 ## Setting up the environment

-A prerequesitie to get started is to install the following:
+A prerequisite to get started is to install the following:

 - Temporal Server
 - Temporal Library